Dear Sony, Location, Location, Location

 Sony, teaming up with Howard Hughes Holdings, was the first to jump on the idea.
 Established the Summerlin Studios, Setting aside 108 acres in the middle of some of the most expensive land in Nevada to build the studio.

-For the uninitiated, Summerlin is a master-planned community on the west side of Las Vegas Valley, where houses routinely sell for millions of dollars.
+For the uninitiated, Summerlin is a master-planned community on the west side of the Las Vegas Valley, where houses routinely sell for millions of dollars.
 Imagine if Silicon Valley and Beverly Hills got together to have a child; that would be Summerlin.

 A Bonehead Move